 Some people just have a way with words, don’t they?
 They don’t even necessarily have to say anything particularly profound, but the way in which they say it just does something inside of you.
 From making you howl with laughter to furrowing your brow in fear, it’s just crazy how they can take something so ordinary and transition it in a way that few others can.

 Think of comedian, Russell Howard, for example.
 He’s an amusing guy, right?
 That clever blonde chap has the ability to take seemingly droll and frightful topics and make them brilliantly hilarious.
-And no matter how many times you rewatch his shows on Dave, you can’t help but think, “How is this even possible?!
+And no matter how many times you rewatch his shows, you can’t help but think, “How is this even possible?!
 I could watch this over and over and never get bored.
 It has to be some kind of sorcery!”
 (For those who’ve never watched him in action, click here for a clip that’ll make you laugh-out-loud) However, there is, in fact, some magic behind it…

 Let’s hop in a time-tunnel for a second and take a trip back to the early ’70s, an era where people wore flares, had hair down to their buttcheeks and Albert Mehrabian undertook a study that exposed 3 key things that exposed stage 1 of this special trick.

 Mehrabian found that words (the literal meaning of what is said) account for a mere 7% of the overall message put across.
 The tone of voice, though, (how it’s said) accounts for 38% and, most impressively so, that body language accounts for a whopping 55%!

 I.E. it’s not about WHAT you say that counts, it’s about HOW you say it.

 In addition to this, a later study by Luis Castellanos found that using positive language made people more attentive and creative, as well as show greater determination in attempting both routine and extraordinary tasks.
 So, again, saying something in a positive way (or, in this case, reading/hearing it) has a huge impact on people’s emotional response.